sophiehicks1/repl.vim/README.md

 ***`repl#start(name, opts)`***

-This starts a background job running `a:opts.cmd`, with the output routed to a `nomodify` buffer (created using [`show.vim`](https://github.com/simonhicks/show.vim)).
-It also creates some buffer-local bindings (bound to the `a:opts.binding` argument) for sending text/commands/code/whatever to that job.
+This starts a terminal running `a:opts.cmd` and creates some buffer-local bindings (bound to the `a:opts.binding` argument) for sending text/commands/code/whatever to that job.

 That's pretty abstract, so here's an example.
 If you run the following in an `R` buffer: